Programmer25X/Plunder/README.md

 <img width="1914" height="890" alt="PlunderImage" src="https://github.com/user-attachments/assets/124d28d8-afeb-428a-b9e5-42e902ec6afa" />

 ## Reflection
-Developing Plunder has improved my understanding of: monobehaviour scripts, and scriptable objects to implement game mechanics and systems; render textures; ProBuilder to create greybox environments; Unity's terrain tool, and optimisation techniques to enhance performance.
+Developing Plunder has improved my understanding of: monobehaviour scripts and scriptable objects to implement game mechanics and systems; render textures; ProBuilder to create greybox environments; Unity's terrain tool, and optimisation techniques to enhance performance.
 Additionally, I have gained a deeper understanding of player experience and how to evoke emotion using emotional triggers during gameplay.
 Working on this project has provided me with the opportunity to develop my skills further, which I will be able to use when working on future projects.

 ## Used Assets & Creditation